 The city should continue to build and require sidewalks along stretches of road where they are missing, prioritizing areas with low income populations and high pedestrian volumes.
-All new street construction projects should include sidewalks enhance walkability, enhance accessibility, and improve safety for pedestrians and motorists.
+All new street construction projects should include sidewalks that enhance walkability and accessibility, and improve safety for pedestrians and motorists.
 Construction of nonresidential development should continue to be held to current city requirements to include construction of sidewalks along thoroughfares and boulevards.